dsl-logo

 Consider engaging a finance broker to ‘shop rates’ and potentially negotiate a better rate on your behalf.
 Even a 0.15% difference in your rate can significantly impact your overall costs, especially if you’re borrowing a large sum over a 5 or 7-year loan period.

-Chattel mortgages have lower interest rates, than an unsecured business loan.
+Chattel mortgages have lower interest rates, compared to an unsecured business loan.

 The Five Cs of credit is a credit appraisal model lenders use to assess your credit readiness and determine your chattel mortgage interest rate.
 Here’s what the five Cs stand for: